On conformal biharmonic maps and hypersurfaces: Introduction

 The biharmonic map equation \(\tau_2(\phi)=0\) constitutes a semilinear elliptic partial differential equation of fourth order and the larger number of derivatives leads to additional technical difficulties in its analysis.
 A direct inspection of the biharmonic map equation reveals that every harmonic map is automatically a solution of the biharmonic map equation.
 Hence, in the analysis of biharmonic maps, one is very much interested in constructing biharmonic maps that are non-harmonic, which are called \emph{proper biharmonic}.
-In the case that \(M\) is compact and \(N\) has non-positive sectional curvature, the maximum principle implies that every biharmonic map is necessarily harmonic, and due to this reason most of the research on biharmonic maps considers the case of a target manifold with positive curvature.
+In the case that \(M\) is closed and \(N\) has non-positive sectional curvature, the maximum principle implies that every biharmonic map is necessarily harmonic (see \cite{MR886529}) and, due to this reason, most of the research on biharmonic maps considers the case of a target manifold with positive curvature.
 If one tries to prove an existence result for biharmonic maps via the heat-flow method, one faces the difficulty that the bienergy \eqref{bienergy} is not coercive.
 One way to circumvent this problem is to assume that the target manifold has non-positive sectional curvature.
-Under this assumption and for \(\dim M\leq 4\), Lamm successfully studied the biharmonic map heat flow \cite{MR2124627}, but due to the curvature assumption the limiting map will be harmonic.
-For the current status of research on biharmonic maps we refer to the book \cite{MR4265170} and for biharmonic hypersurface one may consult \cite{MR4410183}.
+Under this assumption and for \(\dim M\leq 4\), Lamm successfully studied the biharmonic map heat flow in \cite{MR2124627}, but due to the curvature assumption the limiting map will be harmonic.
+We also note that when $M$ is closed, any harmonic map is biharmonic stable, i.e, it is stable with respect to $E_2$.
+For the current status of research on biharmonic maps we refer to the book \cite{MR4265170} and for biharmonic hypersurfaces one may consult \cite{MR4410183}.

 Comparing the symmetries of the energy functional \eqref{energy} with those of the bienergy functional \eqref{bienergy}, one can easily check that both functionals are invariant under isometries of the domain.
 However, regarding the invariance under conformal transformations, it turns out that the energy \eqref{energy} is invariant under conformal transformations of the domain in dimension two, but the bienergy \eqref{bienergy} does not enjoy conformal invariance in any dimension.
 Hence, from the point of view of conformal geometry, one can argue that the bienergy \eqref{bienergy} is not the most appropriate generalization of the energy \eqref{energy} as one of the fundamental symmetries is lost.